hiro-wpi/VIVE-Motion-Capture-With-Wearable-Cameras/README.md

 - For any of these modules, the basic package you need is "[SteamVR Plugin](https://assetstore.unity.com/packages/tools/integration/steamvr-plugin-32647)".
 Please make sure you put it in your Unity asset, import and download it in this project.
 After downloading, navigate to `Window -> SteamVR Input` and follow the instruction to generate necessary files.
 - If you want to use Realsense camera package in Unity, download [package](https://github.com/IntelRealSense/librealsense/releases/download/v2.50.0/Intel.RealSense.unitypackage) provided by RealSense and import it to the assets through `Assets -> Import Package -> Custom Package...`.
 Please be noted that you don't have to use this package as Unity provides its own webcam package.
-- If you need speech command (for switching camera), you need to activate the microphone based on the platform.
-For windows, Open up Unity Hub and make sure the module **Universal Winodws Platform Build Support** has been installed already.
-Open Unity Project, select `File -> Build Settings -> Universal Windows Platform -> Player Settings -> Publishing Settings -> Capabilities -> Mircophone` and tick it.
 - For eye tracking, please follow these steps to [set up tobii sdk](https://vr.tobii.com/sdk/develop/unity/getting-started/tobii-htc-dev-kit/#step-4-import-the-tobii-xr-sdk).

 #### **Download**